-Our Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of David Greenwood, Albion J. Fitzgerald, and Misha Petkevich.
-Mr. Greenwood currently serves as the chairperson of the Audit Committee.
+Our Audit Committee, which has been established in accordance with Section 3(a)(58)(A) of the Exchange Act, currently consists of Misha Petkevich, Albion J. Fitzgerald and David Greenwood.
+Mr. Petkevich currently serves as the chairperson of the Audit Committee.

 Our Board evaluated the independence and qualification of our current directors to serve on our Audit Committee based on applicable rules of the SEC and the Nasdaq Capital Market, and determined that Messrs.
-Greenwood, Fitzgerald, and Petkevich are each independent as defined by the standards applicable to audit committee members.
-Our board of directors has also determined that each of the committee members meets the requirements of financial literacy under SEC rules and the requirements of the Nasdaq Capital Market, and that Mr. Greenwood meets the requirements for designation as an "audit committee financial expert," as defined under SEC rules.
+Petkevich, Fitzgerald and Greenwood are each independent as defined by the standards applicable to audit committee members.
+Our Board of Directors has also determined that each of the committee members meets the requirements of financial literacy under SEC rules and the requirements of the Nasdaq Capital Market, and that Mr. Greenwood meets the requirements for designation as an "audit committee financial expert," as defined under SEC rules.

 Each member of our Audit Committee has experience and/or an educational background that is relevant to the performance of his duties as an Audit Committee member.
 Mr. Fitzgerald has gained experience relevant to performance of his Audit Committee duties in high level executive roles, including service as director and chief executive officer of both private and publicly-traded enterprise software companies.
-Mr. Petkevich has experience relevant to his role on the audit committee based on his service on the board of directors of a number of biotechnology companies and his career as a pharmaceutical executive.
+Mr. Petkevich has experience relevant to his role on the audit committee based on his service on the board of directors of a number of biotechnology companies and his career as an investment banker and securities analyst.